unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ===============================================

 Buy American.
 Drive American.
 Wear American.
 The American economy seems to be on everybody's minds these days, namely returning jobs and money sent overseas back to the American people.
 Many voters in the 2016 U.S. presidental election desired to return to a time when America was producing more than it was taking in.
-According to data published by the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.CD?locations=US), the United States represented **40%** of the world's GDP in **1960**.
+According to data published by the [World Bank](http://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2015&start=1960&view=chart&year_high_desc=true), the United States represented **40%** of the world's GDP in **1960**.
 By 2015, that number had dropped to only **24%**.
-According to the [Bureau of Labor Statistics (BLS)](https://www.bls.gov/opub/mlr/2012/01/art4full.pdf), since 2000 the U.S. has lost over 5 million manufacturing jobs.
+According to the [Bureau of Labor Statistics (BLS)](https://www.bls.gov/opub/mlr/2012/01/art4full.pdf), by 2020 the U.S. is predicted to have 5.7 million less manufacturing jobs than it had in 2000.
 Additionally, the percentage of Americans employed in manufacturing dropped from **19%** in 1980 to **8%** in 2016.
 In this article we will analyze a dataset from [census.gov](https://www.census.gov) looking at
 [America's international trade balance](https://www.census.gov/foreign-trade/balance/country.xlsx) from 1985 through the present day.
 This research article illustrates how publicly available data from census.gov can be easily loaded into the non-relational [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) for interactive analysis and graphical representation of raw data collected by government organizations.
 This article provides both sample queries and charts, as well as instructions on how to install your own ATSD instance and populate it with the raw data.

 ### America's Trade Balance Dataset
 -----------------------------------